Algebraic $K$-theory for squares categories: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Anna Marie Bohmann, Thomas Barnet-Lamb, Tony Elmendorf, Mike Mandell, Jack Morava, Dan Petersen, George Raptis, and Julia Semikina for enlightening discussions and insights regarding aspects of this paper.
+We are also grateful to the anonymous referee for their helpful comments.

 Two of the authors were partially supported by NSF grants for the Focused Research Group project Trace Methods and Applications for Cut-and-Paste $K$-theory, under the grant numbers DMS-2052988 (Merling) and DMS-2052977 (Zakharevich).
 Additionally, Merling was partially supported by NSF grant DMS-1943925 and Zakharevich was partially supported by NSF grant DMS-1846767.
 Kuijper was supported by ERC grant ERC-2017-STG 759082.